 Poetry On the margins of the First Draft #9

-Part of my poetry collection, Margins of the First Draft — a piece about the courage to feel, to love without demands, and to say it out loud.
-PS: looking at this many years after its creation is awkward, where has the drama in my writing gone...
-I used to have great...
+Part of my poetry collection, Margins of the First Draft—a piece about the courage to feel, to love without demands, and to say it out loud.
+P.S.
+Looking at this many years after its creation feels a little awkward—where has the drama in my writing gone?
+I used to...